iw4x/launcher/CONTRIBUTING.md

-# Contributing to AlterWare Launcher
+# Contributing to IW4x Launcher

-We welcome contributions to the AlterWare Launcher!
+We welcome contributions to the IW4x Launcher!
 Here are some guidelines to follow:

 > [!NOTE]
 > Always run `cargo fmt` and `cargo clippy` to ensure your code is formatted correctly and passes lint checks.